Haul Out Hunger—Mason City

 "This is the coolest place I have ever volunteered and I look forward to coming here every week," exclaimed Judy Mulkey, one of the many volunteers that can be found at Hawkeye Harvest Food Bank.
 "You just feel good about what you're doing and know that you're actually making a positive difference in the lives of people that live here."

-After moving into a newer, larger facility in Mason City over three years ago, Hawkeye Harvest Food Bank moves enough food and household supplies through its doors to support nearly 2,000 families every month.
+One of the largest, local food banks in the state, Hawkeye Harvest Food Bank moves enough food and household supplies through its doors to support nearly 2,000 families every month.

 "I'm a volunteer, but I can be found here 40 hours a week," said Carol Clayton, a longtime volunteer at the food bank.
 "We wouldn't be able to survive without the generous people that volunteer so much of their time to help stock shelves, inventory and distribute product.
 We rely on 150 unpaid volunteers every single week."